ZafarUrakov/Averagely/README.md

 ![](demoAveragely/demo0.png)

+ If you want to see the old version , follow the [link](https://github.com/ZafarUrakov/Averagely/tree/releases/v1.0) !

 ### You can take my code and try it yourself !

-1. About the list of files,click <> Code.
+1.About the list of files,click <> Code.

 ![](./demoAveragely/demo1.png)

-2. Copy the URL(HTTPS) of the repository.
+2.Copy the URL(HTTPS) of the repository.

 ![](./demoAveragely/demo2.png)

-3. Open terminal.
+3.Open terminal.

-4. Change the current working catalogue ti the location where the cloned catalogur should be located.
+4.Change the current working catalogue ti the location where the cloned catalogur should be located.

-5. Type "***git clone***" and paste the URL copied earlier.
+5.Type "***git clone***" and paste the URL copied earlier.

 ![](./demoAveragely/demo3.png)

-6. Press enter to create a local clone.
+6.Press enter to create a local clone.

 ![](./demoAveragely/demo4.png)